Blue Marble

 10 Easy Ways to Reduce Your Business Carbon Footprint – Without it Costing the Earth

-As Chief Operating Officer at Blue Marble, I often encounter business owners who have concerns about the cost of reducing their corporate carbon footprint.
-Yet significant strides on the journey to net zero can be achieved by implementing a few simple, low-cost – and even cost-neutral – changes.
+As Chief Operating Officer at Blue Marble, I often encounter cost-conscious business owners who want to reduce their corporate carbon footprint.
+Significant strides on the journey to net zero can be achieved by implementing simple, low-cost – and even cost-neutral – changes.

 1. Avoid sending business waste to landfill